AlexsLemonade/OpenPBTA-analysis/tables/README.md

 This module creates tables and supplementary tables for the manuscript, as well as for upload to Zenodo.
+All tables represent results from the most current OpenPBTA release.

 To run this module, run: